nlemoing/resume-generator/articles/nyc-biking.md

 One Sunday morning early in the term, I rode up Manhattan's west coast to Columbia University in uptown.
 First, a quick bike west to the Hudson river, then up the river along a path that is fully separated from the neighboring highway.
-Although I don't know if we'll ever be free from <a href="https://en.wikipedia.org/wiki/Robert_Moses">Robert Moses</a> and his shoreline expressways, the Hudson River bike path offers as pleasant of a ride as you'll get in Manhattan.
+Although I don't know if we'll ever be free from [Robert Moses](https://en.wikipedia.org/wiki/Robert_Moses) and his shoreline expressways, the Hudson River bike path offers as pleasant of a ride as you'll get in Manhattan.
 The river is dotted with piers that double as businesses and community spaces; parks, restaurants, and even a [floating museum](https://en.wikipedia.org/wiki/Intrepid_Sea,_Air_%26_Space_Museum) make for interesting scenery next to the midtown skyscrapers on the right.
 North of 70th street, the buildings fade away to the green fields and playgrounds of Riverside park.